-In September of 2016 we established a new partnership with Woodland's Park Community Centre and moved the Hackney project to the Round Chapel to work in conjunction with their community outreach team.
-We now run two weekly kitchen club sessions.
+In September of 2016 we established a new partnership with Woodland's Park Children's Centre and moved the Hackney project to the Round Chapel, where we prioritise support for families in local temporary accommodation hostels.

 The evaluation demonstrated that Parent Club was successfully achieving its aims of creating an informal learning environment, forging local social networks for parents and improving the mental well-being of parents.